Dietrich College Senior Honors Program Submission Guidelines

 The title of a student's thesis will appear on their final transcript.
 Please enter the thesis title in SIO in the “Graduation and Diploma” section (under the “Academic Info” tab).

-Students are required to present a thesis by participating in the university’s Undergraduate Research Symposium on Reading Day during spring final exams week (this spring taking place on May 8, 2019).
+Students are required to present a thesis by participating in the university’s Undergraduate Research Symposium on Reading Day during spring final exams week (this spring the VIRTUAL symposium is taking place on May 12, 2021).
 Registering in advance is required.
 If students are unable to fulfill the presentation requirement via the symposium, they must contact the program director, Joseph Devine, to arrange to fulfill it in an alternate way.
 December graduates who will be on campus on the Symposium date should plan to register and present.

 For more information and to register, visit Meeting of the Minds.